boto/boto/docs/source/index.rst

 An integrated interface to current and future infrastructural services offered by `Amazon Web Services`_.

+Currently, all features work with Python 2.6 and 2.7.
+Work is under way to support Python 3.3+ in the same codebase.
+Modules are being ported one at a time with the help of the open source community, so please check below for compatibility with Python 3.3+.

+To port a module to Python 3.3+, please view our :doc:`Contributing Guidelines <contributing>` and the :doc:`Porting Guide <porting_guide>`.
+If you would like, you can open an issue to let others know about your work in progress.
+Tests **must** pass on Python 2.6, 2.7, 3.3, and 3.4 for pull requests to be accepted.

 .. _Amazon Web Services: http://aws.amazon.com/

 Getting Started